Kinuthiadaniel/SA-W2-code-challenge/README.md

 #### By *Daniel Kinuthia Mwangi*

 ## Description
-It's a webpage that shows different types of triangles and what they look like.
+It's a JavaScript file that attempts to solve week 2 code challenge. solution1 file modifies and creates a new string. solution2 file creates a number range given 2 arguments. solution2 file populates a new array of prime numbers.

 ## Installation
 You use git clone to be able to download the documents in the GitHub